Driving Test Ireland Tips

-We understand that you can end up putting a lot of pressure on yourself to pass the driving test and it can be a daunting experience.
-We’ve put together some driving test tips that might put you at ease and help you drive away with your full drivers licence sooner rather than later!
+I'm sure a lot of you are wondering how to pass your driving test in Ireland and are feeling the pressures that come with it.
+While unfortunately we can't guarantee you'll pass your driving test first time around, we can give you some driving test tips that might put you at ease and help you drive away with your full drivers licence sooner rather than later!

 Book your test early

 Try to book your test as soon as possible after you’ve completed your EDT lessons.
 It’s important that everything you’ve learnt is fresh in your head and you don’t pick up any bad habits on the road.
-There can be a long waiting list for a driving test, especially now with delays due to Covid 19, so the sooner you take the leap and book your test, the better.
+There can be a long waiting list for a driving test, so the sooner you take the leap and book your test, the better.